 Composed of talented musicians from around the world, SYSO harmonizes the traditions of East and West by incorporating traditional Chinese instruments such as the erhu and the pipa.
 These two instruments, known for their hauntingly beautiful sounds, add their delicate grace and celestial charm to the Western symphony orchestra.

-Among this year’s classical favorites, Shen Yun is presenting Tchaikovsky’s Waltz-Scherzo, Op.
+Among this year’s classical favorites, Shen Yun presented Tchaikovsky’s Waltz-Scherzo, Op.
 34, an exhilarating favorite of the violin repertoire, alongside Smetana’s “Dance of the Comedians” from “The Bartered Bride,” one of the greatest Czech operas.
-It is also featuring Gounod’s wedding march from his opera “Roméo et Juliette,” a stately and regal piece that is sure to touch audiences.
+It also featured Gounod’s wedding march from his opera “Roméo et Juliette,” a stately and regal piece that is sure to touch audiences.